Lichess4545 League Player Handbook

 If you have joined the league as an alternate player, please refer to the “Advice for Alternate Players” section of this guide.

 What to do at the Start of the League

 Now that you've joined the league, you're probably wondering what happens next.
 This section explains the key things that you and your team need to do before the league officially kicks off and Round 1 begins.

 Check the main tournament website.
-This website is the main information hub of the league and can be found by looking at the pinned items section of #general on Slack.
+This website is the main information hub of the league and can be found by looking at the pinned items section of #general or the #announcements channel on Slack.
 You need to visit this site in order to find the team that you have been allocated to.
 This site is also the place where the pairings for each week are posted, so please bookmark the site as you'll be referring to it frequently over the course of the tournament.

 Once the team channel is set up and everyone is gathered together, the next thing your team needs to do is...